Instill an Appreciation of the Natural World through supporting the Science Department

 When you make a gift today, your gift will provide the necessary support to:

-- Replace old equipment in the physics labs
+- Replace old equipment in the Biology and Physics labs

 - Provide ongoing materials for physics and biology classes such as the specimen the students dissect and the disposable cleaning and protective materials used.